 Set forth below are the individual subsections of the public file rules.
 The public file requirements vary somewhat depending on whether the station is a commercial or noncommercial station.
-Provided under Heading A immediately below is the commercial public file rule.
-The noncommercial public file rule follows below under Heading B.
+Provided under Heading A below are the commercial public file requirements.
+The noncommercial public file requirements follow under Heading B.